Jennifer Aniston's LolaVie just dropped the Perfecting Leave-In, a multitasking hero hair product | CNN Underscored

 In case you missed it, Jennifer Aniston launched a hair line last month dubbed LolaVie.
-Combining natural ingredients, sleek packaging and a seriously delicious scent, the brand’s first product, The Glossing Detangler, is a total home run.
-I tested it out on myself and my young daughters and we all quickly became devotees — for me, I love that it’s a protectant and the shiny, bouncy hair results it delivers; for my girls, it’s 100% because the detangler actually works, getting rid of the tangles and knots that previously left them in tears nightly.
+Combining natural ingredients, sleek packaging and a seriously delicious scent, the brand’s first product, the Glossing Detangler, is a total home run.
+I tested it out on myself and my young daughters, and we all quickly became devotees — for me, I love that it’s a protectant and the shiny, bouncy hair results it delivers; for my girls, it’s 100% because the Detangler actually works, getting rid of the tangles and knots that previously left them in tears nightly.

 So when I heard LolaVie was rolling out a second product, the Perfecting Leave-In, I was pumped to test it out.
 Meant to work in conjunction with the Glossing Detangler, the Leave-In is an ultra-hydrating conditioning cream that aims to repair damaged strands, fight frizz and provide a light hold for styling — all the things pretty much everyone wants for their hair post-shower, right?
 Right.